Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 ### Add recipes page
 The add recipe page allows a user to add their own recipe.
-The public feature still needs to be implemented correctly, and server defined ingredients are to be added in the futre.
+The public feature still needs to be implemented correctly, and server defined ingredients are to be added in the future.
 <img src="docs/add-recipe.jpg">